 Adaptability is the third of the four pillars of the European Employment Strategy.
-The Employment Guidelines adopted at the Special Luxembourg European Council Summit (the ‘Jobs’ Summit of November 1997) were grouped around four ‘pillars’: employability , entrepreneurship , adaptability, and equal opportunities.
-The adaptability pillar is entitled ‘encouraging adaptability of businesses and their employees.’
-It covers adaptability in terms of the organisation of work, working patterns and contracts, as well as adaptability in terms of regulatory and training systems.
-It recognises that a balance must be struck between the need of businesses for flexibility, and the needs of employees for security and employability (Commission Green Paper Partnership for a new organisation of work COM (97) 128 (Final)).
-However, in its evaluation after five years of operation of the European Employment Strategy (Taking stock of five years of the European Employment Strategy, COM (2002) 416, 17 July 2002), the Commission made some criticisms regarding the adaptability pillar: it pointed to a failure to introduce a balance between flexibility, security and job quality; and that flexibility had increased to the detriment of employment security.
+The employment guidelines adopted at the Special Luxembourg European Council Summit (the ‘Jobs Summit’ of November 1997) were grouped around four pillars: employability , entrepreneurship , adaptability and equal opportunities.
+The adaptability pillar aims to encourage adaptability in terms of work organisation, working patterns and work contracts, as well regarding regulatory and training systems.
+This pillar also acknowledges the necessity to strike a balance between a business’s need for flexibility and the need for employees to have security of employment (European Commission’s Green Paper on Partnership for a new organisation of work).
+However, in an evaluation of the European Employment Strategy after five years of operation, the Commission criticised some aspects of the adaptability pillar, notably the failure to introduce a balance between flexibility, security and job quality, leading to the growth of flexibility to the detriment of employment security.

 This evaluation led to new draft employment guidelines announced by the Commission in April 2003.
 The European Employment Strategy now comprises three main objectives: i) full employment; ii) the improvement of quality and productivity at work; and iii) the strengthening of social cohesion and inclusion.
 Member States must also implement 10 ‘priorities for action’ in pursuit of these main objectives.
 The third of these 10 priorities is to ‘address change and promote adaptability in work’.